 If an individual doesn’t wish to proceed with early conciliation, Acas won’t contact the employer.

 If an individual does want to proceed with early conciliation, the information will be sent to a Conciliation Officer (CO) who’ll contact the employer about the potential claim.

 The Acas Conciliation Officer will have one calendar month to try to find a settlement between the parties.
 This period may be extended once, by up to 14 days, if the CO believes settlement may be imminent.

 Neither party, though, is obliged to participate in early conciliation.

-Acas will issue the claimant with an ‘early conciliation certificate’ where conciliation is not successful, or does not happen, or it is not possible to contact the parties (as long as the individual has contacted Acas initially), which means they can proceed to an Employment Tribunal claim.
+Acas will issue the claimant with an ‘early conciliation certificate’ where conciliation isn’t successful, or doesn’t happen, or it’s not possible to contract the parties (as long as the individual has contacted Acas initially), which means they can proceed to an Employment Tribunal claim.
 The certificate will include a unique reference number that is needed to pursue a claim.

-If a Settlement is successful through Acas a legal document known as a COT3 will be issued where the parties want this (although in some case the agreement reached in conciliation will be implemented by the Employer without the need for a formal COT3)
+If a settlement is successful through Acas, a legal document known as a COT3 will be issued where the parties want this (although in some cases the agreement reached in conciliation will be implemented by the employer without the need for a formal COT3).

 Employers also can initiate early conciliation with Acas (rather than the individual) although this will be more unusual.